istio/community/CONTRIBUTING.md

 the PR.

-See [Reviewing and Merging Pull Requests for Istio](REVIEWING.md) for the PR review and merge process that is used by the maintainers of the project.
+See [Reviewing and Merging Pull Requests for Istio](REVIEWING.md) for the PR review and merge process that we use.

 ## Issues

 GitHub issues can be used to report bugs or submit feature requests.
+If you're an Istio user, please report bugs [here](https://github.com/istio/issues/issues).
+If you're a contributor to the Istio project, please submit bugs [here](https://github.com/istio/istio/issues) instead.

 When reporting a bug please include the following key pieces of information:

-- the version of the project you were using (e.g. version number, git commit, ...)
+- The version of the project you were using (e.g. version number, or git commit)

-- operating system you are using
+- Operating system you are using.

-- the exact, minimal, steps needed to reproduce the issue.
+- The exact, minimal, steps needed to reproduce the issue.
   Submitting a 5 line script will get a much faster response from the team than one that's hundreds of lines long.